ThousandBirdsInc/chidori/README.md

 - [Help us out!](#help-us-out)

-## 📖 Chidori
+## 📖 Chidori V2
-Chidori is an open-source environment for building AI agents with simple and straight forward code.
+Chidori is an open-source environment for building AI agents.
-You author code like you typically would with python or javascript, and we provide a layer for interfacing with the complexities of AI models in long running workflows.
+You author code like you typically would with python or javascript, and we provide a layer for interfacing with the complexities of AI models in long-running workflows.

 It is currently in alpha, and is not yet ready for production use.
 We are continuing to make significant changes in response to feedback.

 - Built from the ground up for constructing agents
 - Runtime written in Rust supporting Python and Node.js out of the box
-- Build agents that actually work :emoji:
+- Build agents that actually work
-- LLM caching to minimize cost during development
+- Cache behaviors and resume from partially executed agents
 - Optimized for long-running AI workflows
 - Embedded code interpreter
 - Time travel debugging